Suzuki Spacia: First generation (MK32S/42S; 2013)

-Second generation (MK53S; 2017)
+Second generation (MK33V/MK53S; 2017)

 The second-generation Spacia was unveiled at the 2017 Tokyo Motor Show, along with the sporty Spacia Custom.
 It is built on the same lightweight HEARTECT platform as the sixth-generation Wagon R. Both the Spacia and Spacia Custom went on sale on 14 December 2017.
 The Spacia is available in G and X grade levels, while the Spacia Custom is available in GS, XS and XS Turbo grade levels.
 Both are only available with hybrid powertrain.
 As before, Mazda continued to offer this car as the Mazda Flair Wagon (and Flair Wagon Custom Style), with development matching those of the Suzuki-badged variants.

 On 20 December 2018, the crossover variant of the second-generation Spacia, called Spacia Gear, was released and is available in XZ and XZ Turbo grade levels with hybrid powertrain.
 Mazda's version of this is called the Mazda Flair Wagon Tough Style.

-Both the second-generation Spacia and Spacia Custom received a facelift on 3 December 2021 with new grille design, as well as a special edition variant for Spacia Gear called "My Style".
+Both the second-generation Spacia and Spacia Custom received a facelift on 3 December 2021 with new grille design, as well as a new grade for Spacia Gear called "My Style" features a coloured grille and white coloured roof with two-tone option.

 On 26 August 2022, the commercial variant of the second-generation Spacia, called Spacia Base, was released with pre-facelift Spacia Custom's front fascia while retaining the regular Spacia's rear lamps and rear bumper.
 It is available in GF and XF grade levels with naturally aspirated engine.
+In October 2023, all grades except Spacia Base was discontinued.